cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/security/certificates_overview.md

 * The certificates/keys should be created before proceeding with the installation process and in a PEM format.
 * The certificates/keys are copied to `/etc/cloudify/ssl` during installation from the source given by the user.
 Therefore, it is up to the user to delete the leftovers from the source location.
-* In case of using externally hosted PostgreSQL or RabbitMQ instances, the CA needs to be retrieved from the cloud service hosting the instance.
+* In the case of using externally hosted PostgreSQL or RabbitMQ instances, the CA needs to be retrieved from the cloud service hosting the instance.
 * The **same CA** should be used to sign all cluster hosts' certificates.